Francis Connor: Early life

 Connor was born in Newry, County Armagh, Ireland.
 He arrived in Sydney, Australia, in 1885, and from there went to Wyndham, a small town in Western Australia's Kimberley region.
 In Wyndham, Connor went into partnership with a schoolmate from Ireland, Denis Doherty, who eventually also entered parliament.
 Their firm initially supplied goods to the Kimberley goldfields.
 They later went into the live cattle trade, acquiring two pastoral leases in the Northern Territory (Newry Station and Auvergne Station).
 In 1897, Connor and Doherty merged their business with that of Michael Durack, forming Connor, Doherty & Durack.

 Politics

-In 1893, Connor was elected to parliament at a by-election for the seat of East Kimberley, caused by the death of the sitting member, William Baker.
+In 1893, Connor was elected to parliament in a by-election for the seat of East Kimberley, caused by the death of the sitting member, William Baker.
 He held East Kimberley until it was abolished at the 1904 state election, and thereafter transferred to the seat of Kimberley.
 Later in 1904, Connor was one of four independents to announce their support for the Labor Party, allowing Henry Daglish to form a minority government (and become the first Premier of Western Australia from the Labor Party).
 The Labor government fell after just over a year, and Connor was defeated in his seat at the 1905 state election by Arthur Male.
 He re-entered parliament in June 1906, winning election to the Legislative Council's North Province, and was re-elected to a second six-year term in 1912.